Published on February 27, 2017

-The white mob pressed toward the center of the African-American community where stood their church, the Mount Zion Baptist Church.
+The white mob pressed toward the center of the African-American community, at the center of which was their church, the Mount Zion Baptist Church.
 As they advanced, they were shooting any who stood in their way.
 They began setting fire to homes, meaning to burn all of the residences as well as the African-American business district.
-This area was so prosperous and successful that was locally known as the “Black Wall Street”.
+This area was so prosperous and successful that it was locally known as the “Black Wall Street”.
 On the map, it is defined as the areas along Archer Street and Greenwood Avenue in downtown Tulsa.

 Not unexpectedly, resistance against the KKK-led white mob was fierce.
 A running street battle followed.
-Some of the homes were soon burning and many among the defenders were shot and injured.
+It wasn’t long before several homes were burning.
+Many among the African-American defenders were shot and injured.
 Some were killed.
-Many men stood guard to defend their homes, putting up stiff resistance on their as the white mob advanced.
+Many men stood guard, hoping just to defend their homes, and putting up stiff resistance on their own as the white mob advanced.
 Without an organized force, however, most of these ultimately shot and killed.
 Tulsa’s leading medical doctor died on his doorstep as he retreated into his house, firing back with his rifle.
-African-American lawyers, business owners, family men, and workers battled at every house and corner.
+African-American lawyers, business owners, family men, and workers battled the mob at every house and corner.

 The defending African-American community was vastly outnumbered, however.
-Soon many homes on the outer fringes of the district were burning and black smoke filled the air.
-The main street and commercial district of “Black Wall Street” and the community’s church, however, still remained beyond the reach of the advancing armed mob.
-The defenders were holding their ground, more or less.
+Soon many homes on the outer fringes of the district were burning.
+Black smoke filled the air.
+The main street and commercial district of “Black Wall Street” and the community’s church, however, still was beyond the reach of the advancing armed mob.
+Despite the casualties, the defenders were holding their ground, more or less.
 The attack by the white mob was in danger of stalling and being driven back.

 As the battle raged, white vigilante squads made “arrests” of dozens of African-Americans who attempted to get out of the city.
 Luckily, a massacre of those picked up was averted.
 Seeing crowds of blacks being herded by armed whites, the Oklahoma National Guard stepped in.
-The Guardsmen took those detained from the hands of the mob, sometimes literally at gunpoint.
+The Guardsmen took those detained from the hands of the mob, often enough literally at gunpoint.
 Those rescued were then marched to National Guard holding areas where they could be protected.
-The wounded were carried to the hospital in the Greenwood District, but then evacuated when the white mob set it on fire.
+The wounded were carried to the hospital in the Greenwood District, but then had to be evacuated when the white mob set it on fire.

 Air Power Employed